Photo by Zulfugar Karimov on Unsplash

 LinkedIn's algorithm favors specific video specifications, and getting these right matters more than most creators realize:

-Content Types That Perform Best
+Content Types That Actually Perform

 Posting Strategy and Timing